 Typically both medical and dental specialists make more than their general practice colleagues which is even more reason that we should be able to reach financial independence….but we must change the scarcity mentality.

 If you want to reach financial freedom, it’s much easier to do it while learning and sharing ideas with others.
-The scarcity mindset is all about oneself and doesn’t like to collaborate.
+The scarcity mindset is all about oneself and doesn’t like to collaborate or embrace change.

 How To Shift From A Scarcity Mindset To An Abundant Mindset

-If you’re still with me, then hopefully you now realize how much more prosperous having an abundance mindset will cause you to be.
+If you’re still with me, then hopefully you now realize that living a life of abundance is the key.

 Here’s 5 ways you can shift to an abundant mindset: